asselstine/graph-grant-proposal-unit-testing/README.md

 - Fixtures could be set up programmatically as a list of Events
 - Fixtures could be loaded from a JSON blob

+### As a user I want to stub the state of a contract

+Users must also be able to stub the state of a contract, so that if the contract is called certain data is returned.

+- Stub contract state programmatically
+- Stub contract state using JSON

 ### As a user I want to assert the state of the store

 The user should be able to assert the final state of the store in a snapshot-style approach (compare output against expected).